Azure/azure-quickstart-templates/application-workloads/opendx/openedx-tutor-lilac-ubuntu/README.md

 Connect to the virtual machine with SSH: `ssh openadmin@{PublicIPAddress}`.
 Installation log can be found under */var/log/azure*.

+# How to check that all resources were set up successfully
+* Check if `docker`, `docker-compose` and `tutor`: docker --version, docker-compose --version and tutor --version (images/version_check.png)

 # More About Open edX and Tutor

 You can learn more about Open edX and tutor here: